-- 3.D.1 For Emission Point AA-001, those surface coating operations subject to 40 CFR 63, Subpart II, the permittee shall ensure that: - (a) At all times the permittee must operate and maintain the affected source in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the DEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
+3.D.3 For Emission Points AA-0051 and AA-052, the permittee shall, at all times, be in compliance with the applicable emission and operating limitations of Subpart ZZZZ and operate and maintain the engines, including associated air pollution control and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.